-Ministry of Finance leadership in developing sustainable, resilient and inclusive investment strategies is only the first step towards mobilizing investment.
+Developing sustainable, resilient and inclusive investment strategies is only the first step towards mobilizing investment.
 One reason that investments currently fall short of what is needed is a lack of identifiable, investment-ready and bankable projects (OECD, 2018).
-It is
+It is therefore important to ensure that investment planning decisions are translated into concrete programs and pipelines of projects.